rabogan/ESL-Lesson-System/README.md

 2. **Milestone 2:** Set up dual user authentication with Flask: for teachers and for students.
 3. **Milestone 3:** Add profile management features for students and teachers: allowing teachers to edit student profiles too.
 4. **Milestone 4:** Implement lesson booking and management features for students and teachers.
+5. **Milestone 5:** Implement lesson record editing and viewing features for teachers and students.
-5. **Milestone 5:** Finalize UI/UX and ensure the application is fully responsive.
+6. **Milestone 6:** Finalize UI/UX and ensure the application is fully responsive.
-6. **Milestone 6:** Write comprehensive documentation and create a video demo.
+7. **Milestone 7:** Write comprehensive documentation and create a video demo.

 ## Future Possibilities